 Surprise, Surprise.
 Rogue One: A Star Wars Story isn’t just blatant milking of the franchise.
 In many ways, it deserves to be Episode 3.5.

 I wasn’t too excited about Rogue One: A Star Wars Story.
-Like some fans, I worried about this being final proof of our beloved franchise descending into permanent sequelitis.
-At the same time, I was also affected by my long-time hatred of the godawful “expanded universe” novels for years.
-Their formula seems always a case of 1) new world and characters, 2) unprecedented new crisis, and 3) kill everything to demonstrate severity of crisis.
+Like some SW fans, I worried about this new episode being final proof of our beloved franchise descending into permanent sequelitis.
+At the same time, I was also affected by my long-time hatred of the godawful “expanded universe” novels.
+In the case of those, their formula seems always a case of 1) new world and new characters, 2) unprecedented new crisis, and 3) kill everything to demonstrate severity of crisis.
 Just reading the synopsis for Rogue One gave me the feeling of yet another lame Star Wars expanded universe story albeit one in motion picture format.
-Everything had the cheap and sour taste of another attempt to milk the Star Wars brand with some quick and bland plotting.
+Everything had the cheap and sour taste of another attempt to milk the Star Wars brand.
+Bland and uninspiring plotting seems inevitable.

 PS: For those yet to watch, cameos don’t come just from the movies.
-Rebels is considered canon.
+Rebels is considered canon too.
 Hint hint.